ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

     return result_sets[0]
 ```

-The given code snippet prints the following text to the console at startup:
+The code snippet above prints the following text to the console at startup:

 ```bash
 > select_prepared_transaction: